Iran accuses US of meddling on social media

 Tehran accused US President Donald Trump and Vice President Mike Pence of inciting Iranians to protest against the government through a series of tweets and described US interference in Iranian issues as "grotesque."

-It also pointed to a US State Department official's statement on Tuesday that the US was communicating with anti-government protesters in the country through its Facebook and Twitter pages in Farsi, and was encouraging them to rally.
+It also pointed to a US State Department official's Tuesday statement that the United States was communicating with anti-government protesters through its Facebook and Twitter pages in Farsi, and was encouraging them to demonstrate.

-"The President and Vice President of the United States, in their numerous absurd tweets, incited Iranians to engage in disruptive acts," the letter sent overnight reads.
+"The President and vice president of the United States, in their numerous absurd tweets, incited Iranians to engage in disruptive acts," the letter sent overnight reads.

-"The US Department of State went so far as admitting that the US Government wants to encourage protestors in Iran to change their Government, admitting that the US is engaged in interfering with the internal affairs of Iran through Facebook and Twitter."
+"The US Department of State went so far as admitting that the US government wants to encourage protesters in Iran to change their government, admitting that the US is engaged in interfering with the internal affairs of Iran through Facebook and Twitter."

 State department: We 'encourage' protesters

-State Department Under Secretary for Public Diplomacy and Public Affairs Steve Goldstein said on Tuesday that Iranians were using virtual private networks (VPNs) to access Facebook and Twitter pages where the department was communicating with protesters.
+State Department Under Secretary for Public Diplomacy and Public Affairs Steve Goldstein said on Tuesday that Iranians were using virtual private networks to access Facebook and Twitter pages where the department was communicating with protesters.

 The Iranian government restricted access to social media at the height of the protests over the weekend, but many Iranians also use VPNs so the government cannot track their online activity.

-"We want to encourage the protestors to continue to fight for what's right and to open up Iran," Goldstein said.
+"We want to encourage the protesters to continue to fight for what's right and to open up Iran," Goldstein said.

-He said that social-media apps were "legitimate avenues of communication."
+He said social media apps were "legitimate avenues of communication."

 "And people in Iran and throughout should be able to access those sites."

-The anti-government protests, the most powerful challenge to the regime in years, appeared to have fizzled Thursday, following a claim by Revolutionary Guards commander Mohammad Ali Jafari that the unrest was officially over.
+The anti-government protests, the most powerful challenge to the regime in years, appeared to have fizzled Thursday, after a claim by Revolutionary Guards commander Mohammad Ali Jafari that the unrest was officially over.

+No more than 42,000 people have taken part in the anti-government protests since December 28, Interior Minister Abdolreza Rahmani Fazli said, according to the semiofficial Iranian Student News Agency

+Forty-two thousand isn't a high number, Fazli said, adding that protests are "normal occurrences and happen in all countries."

 The protests began a week ago over Iran's stagnant economy and the rising cost of living, and developed into a broader outcry against the government.
 Now pro-government protests are taking their place, and on Thursday, regime supporters marched through parts of the country for a second day in a row.

-Iranian and US officials have traded barbs for the past week, and Tehran maintains that the US and its allies orchestrated the unrest.
+Iranian and US officials have traded barbs for the past week, and Tehran maintains that the United States and its allies orchestrated the unrest.

 There is no evidence that Washington had any direct role in orchestrating the anti-government protests, beyond the encouragement through social media and published remarks.